Ahren-Chen/MeshGenerator/logbook.md

 April 5 2023:
 * Worked on features 58 and 59 with writing the pathfinding algorithm.
 * Optimized the algorithm and started to test it by working on feature 60
+* Finished the questions for step 1

+April 9 2023:
+* Finished working on testing (mainly) and have started on step 2
+* Writing new features to add to the feature plan
+* Added the pathfinder as a dependency